cristianu6061/sep10-freedom-project/blog/entry03.md

 ## Content
 <p> Since blog 2, I have realized there has been a problem with my research.
 It was hard to read my information.
 It was messy and not very organized.
 So, I decided to make it more neat.
 I thought of a way to seperate my research into catagories.
 I made 3 catagories.
 They were construction workers, contractors and inspectors.
 In these catagories, I put research from part A and B that corresponded with the catagory.
 In construction worker, I put 3D printing and robotics since 3D printing makes parts and robotics does physical labor.
 In contractors, I put drones since inspectors can use drones for potential sites.
 Finally, in contractors I put all the part A information since all of part A was mostly useful towards contractors. </p>

+## EDP
+<p> Currently, I am done with researching and brainstorming.
+I am now on the step of planning the most promising solution.
+To do this, I wil start looking at my research and maybe put it on a webpage.</p>

+## Skills
+Skills I've gotten better at and learned are micro-managing, time management and organizing.

 [Previous](entry02.md) | [Next](entry04.md)

 [Home](../README.md)